aviidlee/CSSE2002-2016/tute4.md

     ### Better comment
         /* An inventory of the tavern storing the number of barrels
-      	 * of a given drink that is in stock
+      	 * of a given drink
       	 */
       	private HashMap<String, Integer> inventory;